Seattle-Denver Center of Innovation (COIN)

-The VA Health Services Research & Development (HSR&D) MD Fellowship is for physicians who have completed residency training and focuses on preparing physicians for successful careers in academic medicine as independent researchers.
+The VA Health Services Research & Development (HSR&D) MD Fellowship is for physicians who have completed residency training and focuses on preparing them for successful academic research careers.

 Fellowship Curriculum Overview

-The two-year fellowship is designed to have physicians develop and apply their research skills by completing a publishable research project.
+This two-year fellowship is designed to have physicians develop and apply their research skills by completing a publishable research project.
 Emphasis is placed on one-on-one mentorship and peer interaction.
 The curriculum fundamentals include orientation to VA, general research methodology, and written and oral communication skills.
 The shared emphasis of education, research, and mentorship allows fellows to hone their skills in biostatistics, clinical epidemiology, clinical trial design, medical decision making, health care organizations and delivery, financing of health care, ethical issues related to research, health policy, medical informatics, meta-analytic techniques, qualitative research methods, survey design, grant preparation, and project administration.
-Additional training in content areas such as quality improvement methods, patient safety investigations and other areas of significant interest to VA is available.
-Fellows are given the opportunity to pursue intensive training in their particular areas of interest.

 Fellows will spend approximately 75 percent of their time in research and education activities.
-Fellows are expected to develop and carry out a research project, submit at least one manuscript to a peer-reviewed journal, present at a national meeting, participate in grant writing, learn and use the latest technology in teaching, and participate in and lead inter-professional project teams.
+Fellows are expected to complete a research project, submit at least one manuscript to a peer-reviewed journal, present at a national meeting, participate in grant writing, learn and use the latest technology in teaching, and participate in inter-professional project teams.

-Fellows shall spend approximately 25 percent of their time in clinical care.
-Typically fellows hold clinic one ½ day per week at the Seattle Division in their respective department (Internal Medicine, Cardiology, etc.).
+Fellows spend approximately 25 percent of their time in clinical care.
+Typically, fellows hold clinic one ½ day per week at the Seattle Division in relevant general medicine or specialty clinics (Internal Medicine, Cardiology, etc.).